10. Youth Work

-Youth work in Estonia has a history of more than 100 years as the roots of youth work go back to the 19th century with the creation of forerunners of youth work.
+Youth work in Estonia has a history of more than 100 years, going back to the 19th century with the creation of forerunners of youth work.
 The first act regarding youth work was accepted in 1936 (Youth Organization Act).
-Youth work has a certain definition by law: "Youth work is the creation of conditions to promote the diverse development of young persons, which enable them to be active outside their families, formal education acquired within the adult education system, and work on the basis of their free will.”
-See more in Chapter 10.1.
+By today, youth work is defined by law: "Youth work is the creation of conditions to promote the diverse development of young persons, which enable them to be active outside their families, formal education and work, on the basis of their free will.”
+See Chapter 10.1.

-In Estonia, the youth field is considered to consist of two parts – youth work and youth policy – that are tightly connected to each other and the policy-making includes both parts.
-According to the Local Government Organization Act, the local governments have a key role in organizing youth work.
-Most of the financing of youth work comes also from the budget and own income of the local municipalities.
-See more in Chapter 10.2.
+In Estonia, the youth sector is considered to encompass both youth work and youth policy, tightly connected to each other.
+According to the Local Government Organization Act, local governments have a key role in organizing youth work.
+Most of the financing comes from the budget and own income of local municipalities.
+See Chapter 10.2.

-The main top-level policies and regulations on youth work are as following:
+The main top-level policies and regulations on youth work are:

-- Youth Work Act - provides a legal basis for the organization and financing of youth work; see more in Chapter 1.2.
+- Youth Work Act – adopted in 1999, provides a legal basis for the organization and financing of youth work; see Chapter 1.2.

-The quality of youth work is assessed differently depending on the mechanism, project, or programme.
-For example, there are the competencies of youth workers (including occupational standard), quality assessment model for local municipalities, and financing of hobby education and hobby activities in local municipalities.
-These are just a few examples brought out in the Youth Wiki, but as there are many different activities, there are just as many quality assurance mechanisms.
-See more in Chapter 10.4.
-The most recent tool for displaying data and statistics on young people is called Noorteseire Juhtimislaud.
-Estonia has also participated in an international project “Developing and Communicating the Impact of Youth Work in Europe”, which aimed to identify the impact of open youth work in the UK (England), Finland, Estonian, Italy, and France.
-Estonia also has a concept of smart youth work from which you can learn more also from Chapter 10.4.
+The quality of youth work is assessed diversely depending on the operational/funding mechanism, project, or programme.
+For example, an occupational standard of youth workers has been adopted (first version since 2016), also a quality assessment model for local municipalities exists and Estonia has also participated in an international project “Developing and Communicating the Impact of Youth Work in Europe”, which aimed to identify the impact of open youth work in the UK (England), Finland, Estonian, Italy, and France.
+One of the recent additions for data informed policy making include a youth specific data tool called Noorteseire Juhtimislaud and minuomavalitsus.ee, a web-based systematised overview of the state of local governments’ services, incl. services in youth sector.
+In 2016 Estonia adopted a concept of smart youth work, see Chapter 10.4.

-Mainly the youth work institutions, organizations, youth workers and local municipalities, are disseminating information regarding youth work.
-There is no single website to provide all information on youth work to young people.
-Youth information provides young people information regarding the surrounding life, supports their independency, increases their knowledge of different opportunities and choices to organize their life better, and increases the meaningful participation in the society.
+Information regarding youth work, also youth information is disseminated by a wide range of partners involved in the youth sector, incl. youth organisations, open youth centres etc. Youth information provides young people information regarding different spheres of their lives, supports their independency, increases their knowledge of different opportunities and choices to organize their life better, and increases the meaningful participation in the society.
 Youth information in Estonia is targeted to young people aged 7-26 and is based on the needs and interests of young people.
-The key initiatives on youth awareness-raising are, for example, National Youth Work Week and International Youth Day.
-Regarding the impact of youth work, there are also some initiatives, e.g. Developing and Communicating the Impact of Youth Work across Europe and Thorough monitoring and analyzing system for youth work quality and impact.
-Read more about information providers, national youth information and key initiatives on the topic from Chapter 10.7.
+The key initiatives in this respect are the national youth information portal teeviit.ee (available in Estonian and Russian languages), the National Youth Work Week (held annually in the end of November) and International Youth Day (celebrated annually on 11th of August).
+Read more about national youth information and respective key initiatives from Chapter 10.7.